NUWCDIVNPT/stig-manager/docs/installation-and-setup/reverse-proxy.rst

   - Ensure ``proxy_buffering`` is not forced to ``on`` globally
   - Consider setting ``proxy_read_timeout`` appropriately for SSE connections

-**Apache:**
-  - Does NOT recognize ``x-accel-buffering`` header
+**Apache (mod_proxy_http):**
+  - Basic ``ProxyPass`` with HTTP backends typically works for SSE
+  - Use ``ProxyPreserveHost On`` for proper host header forwarding
-  - Add ``flushpackets=on`` to ProxyPass directive for streaming endpoints
+  - If issues occur, may need to adjust Keep-Alive or timeout settings for SSE endpoints
-  - Consider ``ProxyIOBufferSize`` and ``ProxyReceiveBufferSize`` settings
-  - Example: ``ProxyPass /op/state/sse http://backend:3001/op/state/sse flushpackets=on``

 **HAProxy:**
   - Typically works without modification
   - Verify ``timeout server`` and ``timeout client`` for long connections

 **Other Proxies:**
+  - Most modern proxies automatically detect and handle SSE (Content-Type: text/event-stream)
-  - Consult documentation for disabling response buffering
+  - Consult proxy documentation for buffering and timeout configuration if issues occur
-  - Look for settings related to "chunked transfer encoding" or "streaming responses"

 Verifying Proper Configuration
 --------------------------------------------------------------